-Jon Belsher is an accomplished business executive with over 20 years of experience in leadership and educational roles with private sector companies, non-profit groups, and public sector organizations.
+Jon Belsher, MD, is an accomplished business executive with over 20 years of experience in leadership roles with private sector companies, non-profit groups, and public sector organizations.

-Jon Belsher is the former Chief Medical Officer for MedSpring Urgent Care, an aggressively expanding, quick and convenient urgent care medical company founded by Jon in 2011.
-With immense growth to over 35 centers across five large metropolitan cities, Jon’s business ventures exemplifies his competency and success in both the business and medical fields.
-He also enjoys uncovering creative ways to enhance revenue for firms while also helping to reshape the healthcare field through technological innovation and outside-the-box thinking.
-In fact, Jon Belsher is particularly drawn to innovations in mobile health technology, teleheath, artificial intelligence (AI), precision medicine, predictive analytics, volume to value and risk.
+Jon Belsher formerly served as the Chief Medical Officer of MedSpring Urgent Care, an aggressively expanding urgent care company founded in 2011.
+With significant growth to over 42 centers across five large metropolitan markets, Jon’s experience exemplifies his competency and success in both the business and medical fields.
+He enjoys helping to reshape the healthcare industry through technological innovation and outside-the-box thinking.
+Jon Belsher is particularly drawn to innovations in mobile health technology, telehealth, artificial intelligence (AI), precision medicine, predictive analytics, volume to value transitions and risk.